radams15/Revision/Computing/Section 7 - Data Structures/Linked Lists.md

 Each node has 2 attributes:

-- The data
+- The data.
-- The pointer to the next node, or `NULL`
+- The pointer to the next node, or `NULL` for the end of the list.

+Their efficiency increases in time $O(n)$